 Community Solar

-NREL conducts market analysis, provides technical assistance, and develops tools and resources to accelerate equitable access to community solar.
+NREL conducts market analysis, provides technical assistance, and develops tools and resources to accelerate access to community solar.

 Community solar is a solar energy deployment model that allows customers to buy or lease part of a larger shared solar photovoltaic (PV) system.